CybotAS/CookiebotWP/readme.txt

 ### 4.3.6 ###
 Release date: February 28th 2024

-Cookiebot CMP version 4.3.6 is out!
+Cookiebot by Usercentrics version 4.3.6 is out!
 This release adds small features to the plugin.
 Here is the complete list of this update

 ####Other####
 * Add TCF script settings into the debug info